BradB132/MaPL/Compiler/README.md

 # MaPL Compiler

+### High-level goal
+The goal of the MaPL compiler is to absorb as much of the complexity and computational cost of interpreting scripts as possible, and to surface errors at compile time rather than script execution time.

 ### How to Build the Compiler

-The compiler was developed on macOS using Xcode.
-The easiest way to build is to use the Xcode project, which will automatically do everything described in this section below.
+_The compiler was developed on macOS using Xcode.
+The easiest way to build is to use the Xcode project, which will automatically do everything described in this section._

 The translation from human-readable MaPL scripts to machine-runnable bytecode happens in 3 steps: